AkTobias/tobias_ak_portfolio/README.md

+!!IMPORTANT!!
-STEP 1: After downloading the repo, type -npm install to get all modules,  since node-modules is excluded from git
+After downloading the repo, type -npm install to get all modules, since node-modules is excluded from git

-Why Use rel="noopener noreferrer" Together?
-When using target="_blank":

-noopener prevents malicious pages from accessing the original page's JavaScript and manipulating it. noreferrer adds an extra layer of privacy by not sending the Referer header to the target page.
+For all the external links in the project i used rel="noopener noreferrer".To prevents malicious pages from accessing the original page's JavaScript and manipulating it and noreferrer adds an extra layer of privacy by not sending the Referer header to the target page.

+methods/principles?
+emailjs => for contact from
+useState => aslo for contact from